SystemFw/blog/content/staging/oop-data-oriented.md

 - Many bad ideas just make sense at first.
 Many good ideas sound like utter nonsense at first.
-Don't take everything at face value, but don't close your mind too early.
+Don't take everything at face value, but don't close your mind too early either.

-- Unfortunately, cool ideas are often presented as universal truths that ought to apply to every field of coding.
+- Unfortunately, cool ideas are often presented as universal truths that ought to apply to every field of software engineering.
 Instead, they are typically borne out of a specific context.
 Strive to really understand that context, and you will find ways to apply those ideas in interesting, unexpected places.
 Equally as importantly, you will also know when to safely dismiss them.